Jeffrey R. Boscamp, M.D.

 Mr. Schiavone received his M.B.A. with distinction from the Harvard Business School, and his A. B. in Economics magna cum laude from Harvard College.

 “Though operating behind the scenes and out of view of our students” said Mr. Schiavone, “Finance and Operations ensures that the financial, legal, philanthropy, government affairs, facilities, IT, purchasing, payroll, and planning activities meet and exceed the needs of our students, faculty, and staff.
 We also support the continuous improvement of the processes, policies, and relationships that allow the School of Medicine to operate smoothly and remain in compliance with all regulatory and accreditation requirements.”

 Gregory T. Simonian, M.D.

-Assistant Dean of Admissions and Chair, Admissions Committee
+Associate Dean of Admissions and Chair, Admissions Committee

 Dr. Gregory Simonian, Associate Professor of Surgery at Hackensack Meridian School of Medicine, has been chairman of the admissions planning committee since June 2016.